International Student Experience

 • Resources: Improve your resume, interviews and online presence.

-Learn more about what the Career Centre has to offer here!
+Learn more about what Career Exploration & Education has to offer.

-Right here at SMC, we offer various programs throughout the academic year geared toward supporting soon-to-be graduates.
+St. Michael’s College offers various programs throughout the academic year geared towards supporting soon-to-be graduates.

 The Office of the Dean of Students offers two Grad Weeks, typically in October and February each year, featuring networking socials, workshops, and events to help students discover the many pathways open to them after graduation.
 To learn more about these programs and specific dates, check out the Student Life Calendar, or follow us on Instagram @UStMikesStudents